U.S. Rep. Markwayne Mullin says his recruits could tip the House scales in 2022

 The money, said Mullin, proves the candidate does not need the job and won't be influenced by the fear of losing it.

-Some congressional critics say the problem is too many millionaires in the House and Senate is the problem, not too few.
-The median net worth for the two chambers is just over $1 million.
+Some congressional critics say too many millionaires in the House and Senate is the problem, not too few.
+The median net worth for members of the two chambers is just over $1 million.

 Mullin, who owns several successful plumbing-related businesses, put more than $250,000 of his own money into his first campaign in 2012.
 He has since recovered that from contributions, which is not unusual.

-Although Mullin insists he is not a "career politician," he is expected to seek a fifth term next year after initially promising he would serve no more than three.
+Although Mullin insists that he is not a "career politician," he is expected to seek a fifth term next year after initially promising that he would serve no more than three.

-Mullin appeared Tuesday with his wife, Christie, who he said speaks to the spouses of prospective candidates about life in politics.
+Mullin appeared Tuesday with his wife, Christie Mullin, who he said speaks to the spouses of prospective candidates about life in politics.

 "Too often we overlook the small races because we're looking at the federal races," he said.
 "I am actively involved in school board races.
 I'm actively involved in city council races.
 I'm actively involved in making decisions with (Gov. Kevin Stitt) on boards of regents.
 They make a big difference."